-NORD gratefully acknowledges Charles H. Packman, MD, Clinical Professor of Medicine, University of North Carolina School of Medicine, Chief, Hematology-Oncology Section, Carolinas Medical Center, for assistance in the preparation of this report.
+NORD gratefully acknowledges Charles H. Packman, MD, Professor of Medicine, University of North Carolina School of Medicine; Hematologic Oncology and Blood Disorders, Levine Cancer Institute, Carolinas Healthcare System, for assistance in the preparation of this report.

 The symptoms of warm antibody hemolytic anemia usually develop slowly over a period of several weeks to months, but in some cases can develop suddenly over a few days.